MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-emergency-calling.md

 - For the email notification, the [mailbox for the agents](/power-platform/admin/create-forward-mailboxes-edit-mailboxes) is enabled.
 - For the emergency call to be handled, one of the following conditions must be fulfilled:
    - The number from which it originates must be a Microsoft calling plan number.

+   > [!NOTE]
+   > If you use a third-party public switched telephone network (PSTN) carrier, discuss the emergency calling behavior with the carrier and then configure it.

-   - When the Azure Communication Services resource (tenant) has both direct routing (third-party public switched telephone network (PSTN) carrier number) and at least one direct offer (Microsoft calling plan number) enabled and there's no direct routing rule for the emergency number, the call will follow the direct offer path and will be routed to our direct offer emergency calling service.
+   - When the Azure Communication Services resource (tenant) has both direct routing (third-party PSTN carrier number) and at least one direct offer (Microsoft calling plan number) enabled and there's no direct routing rule for the emergency number, the call will follow the direct offer path and will be routed to our direct offer emergency calling service.
 More information: [Voice routing considersations](/azure/communication-services/concepts/telephony/direct-routing-provisioning#voice-routing-considerations)

 ## How emergency calls work